-- Eggs and Larvae No habitat within the U.S. West Coast EEZ. - Juvenile (Males < 102 EFL or 118 cm JFL; females < 144 cm EFL or < 163 JFL).
-Oceanic, epipelagic, and mesopelagic waters from the U.S.-Mexico EEZ border north to 41° N. latitude.
-In the Southern California Bight primarily south of the Santa Barbara Channel Islands from the 400 fm isobath out to the EEZ boundary.
-North of Point Conception from the 1000 fathom isobath westward to the EEZ outer boundary and northward to 41° N. latitude.
-Food species within the U.S. West Coast EEZ have not been documented for this size category.
+- Eggs and Larvae: No habitat within the U.S. West Coast EEZ. - Juvenile (males <102 EFL or 118 cm LJFL; females <144 cm EFL or <163 LJFL): Oceanic, epipelagic, and mesopelagic waters from the U.S.-Mexico border north to 41° N latitude and to the 200 nm U.S. West Coast EEZ.
 Diet is thought to be largely opportunistic on suitable-sized prey.
-Off southern California, swordfish of unspecified size are reported to feed on Pacific hake, northern anchovy, squid, Pacific hake, jack mackerel, and shortbelly rockfish; squids are also important prey off western Baja California, Mexico. - (Males > 102 cm EFL or 117 JFL; females > 144 cm EFL or 162 JFL): Oceanic, epipelagic, and mesopelagic waters out to the EEZ boundary inshore to the 400 fm isobath in southern and central California from the U.S.-Mexico EEZ border north to 37° N. latitude; beyond the 1000 fm isobath northward to 46° 40' N. latitude.
-Food species within the U.S. West Coast EEZ have not been documented for this size category.
-Off southern California, swordfish of unspecified size are reported to feed on Pacific hake, northern anchovy, squid, Pacific hake, jack mackerel, and shortbelly rockfish; squids are also important prey off western Baja California, Mexico.
-Large swordfish are capable of foraging in deep water and may also feed on mesopelagic fishes.
+In the SCB, swordfish feed on jumbo squid, Boreopacific gonate, Barracudinas, market squid, Pacific hake, northern anchovy, and myctophids. - Adult (males > 102 cm EFL or 117 LJFL; females > 144 cm EFL or 162 LJFL): Oceanic, epipelagic and mesopelagic waters from the U.S.-Mexico border to the U.S.-Canada border and to the 200 nm U.S. West Coast EEZ.
+Large swordfish feed on similar prey as the smaller size group but jumbo squid, Gonatus spp., Luvar and Pacific hake are significantly more important.